sal1023/videoCC/README.md

 ```

+This is example code showing how to extract the audio from a video without transcoding usin ffmpeg.

 ```javascript
 // uses ffmpeg to extract the audio track (without transcoding) from a video file.
 This will be more efficient then sending the entire video